SDSU School of Public Health Advisory Board

 Marketing Communications Vice President

-Coventry & GSPH Alumni Board Chair
+Coventry & SPH Alumni Board Chair

-Barb graduated with an MPH from the GSPH in 1989, with an emphasis in Health Services Administration – now better known as HMP.
+Barb graduated with an MPH from the SPH in 1989, with an emphasis in Health Services Administration – now better known as HMP.
 She is the Vice President of Marketing for the Coventry Workers’ Comp Services division of Aetna.
 Barb is a strategic marketing leader with 25+ years of experience leading high-growth initiatives in B2B health care and insurance markets through the development of first-ever integrated marketing strategies.
 She has responsibility for a nearly $1 billion insurance division, building and leading teams in overall marketing practices, marketing organization/leadership, business development, market positioning, multi-channel advertising, social engagement, customer database, digital and traditional marketing initiatives, and e-commerce.
 She has expertise in B2B Marketing, Product Development, Marketing Strategy and Operations in Healthcare, Insurance, Workers’ Compensation and Managed Care.

-Wilma J. Wooten, MD
+Wilma J. Wooten, MD, MPH

 Public Health Officer